bmcollier/hexflow/AI.md

 - **Launcher**: Discovers and starts all applications and the router
 - **Router**: Orchestrates workflow navigation based on DAG definitions
 - **Skeletons**: Base templates for creating applications (http_base, casa, display, processor)
-- **DAG Files**: YAML workflow definitions that control application flow
+- **DAG Files**: YAML workflow definitions that control application flow.
+They must have the filename extension ".dag"

 ### Key Directories
 - `hexflow/skeletons/` - Application templates